OPerepadia/ocr-translator-extension/README.md

 To translate an image directly, right-click it and select "Translate this image".

-The translation appears over the original text.
+Translation appears over the original text.
 Hover over a text box to view the original text and its translation, which can be copied or read aloud.
 Use the extension toolbar to show or hide the translation overlay.

-> [!NOTE]
-> On Firefox 153 and later, using this extension on local files require separate permission.
-> Open the add-on's **Permissions and data** settings and enable **Access local files on your computer**, then reload the local file.

-## Keyboard shortcut

 The default shortcut is `Ctrl+Shift+F`.
 To change it in Firefox, open `about:addons`, click the gear button, and select **Manage Extension Shortcuts**.
 In Chrome, open `chrome://extensions/shortcuts`.

+> [!NOTE]
+> On Firefox 153 and later, if you want to run this extension on local image files, open the add-on's **Permissions and data** settings and enable **Access local files on your computer**, then reload the image.

 ## How it works